Tom Sayers: At ringside with Heenan

 In Liverpool on 25 and 26 January 1864, Myers' American Circus was hired by John Heenan, who invited Sayers to recreate the "Great Battle of Farnborough".
-In June 1864, it was reported that Sayers was promoting a benefit evening for the boxer Jem Mace, hiring the Standard Theatre, Shoredich for the occasion.
+In June 1864, it was reported that Sayers was promoting a benefit evening for the boxer Jem Mace, hiring the Standard Theatre, Shoreditch for the occasion.

 Illness and death

 In December 1864, Sayers appeared in the betting ring together with Heenan at the Croydon Steeplechase meeting.
 Sayers was described as being "haggard, thin and wretched".
 In February 1865, Sporting Life reported that he was very seriously ill and confined to his house in Camden Town.
 A medical examination revealed him to be showing the symptoms of consumption aggravated by diabetes.
 It was also reported that Heenan had visited him and "spent some time in cheering up his great opponent of Farnborough".

 In April 1865, Sayers was well enough to make a visit to Brighton, appearing "robust and strong" but by August, whilst staying with his sister, it became clear that the disease in his lungs meant he would not survive many weeks.

 His last permanent address (1860–64) was at 51 Camden Street in Camden Town.

 He died at No. 257 Camden High Street on 8 November 1865, in the presence of his father and two children and his funeral a week later attracted some 100,000 people to Camden Town.
 According to the Spectator magazine, the crowd that accompanied the coffin, stretched for more than two miles in length and the bier was drawn by four sable-plumed horses, Sayer's dog sitting alone in a pony cart.

 Misfortune pursued him beyond the grave.
 His estranged (but not divorced) wife, who now had three sons by the man for whom she had left him, went to court to disinherit her two children by Sayers.
 The parents' subsequent marriage had not changed their legal status, and a judge ruled that, while they were certainly illegitimate, it could not be proved that Sayers was not the father of his wife's other three children.
 These must therefore be regarded as legitimate, and entitled to inherit his estate.

 Tom Sayers is buried in Highgate Cemetery, his marble tomb, the work of the sculptor Morton Edwards, guarded by the stone image of his mastiff, Lion, who was chief mourner at his funeral.
 The house in Camden where he died now has an English Heritage blue plaque.